segfault16/modular-led-controller-workstation/README.md

 # Getting started (local machine)

 ## Python Dependencies
+MOLECOLE requires at least Python 3.5.

-Visualization code is compatible with Python 2.7 or 3.5.
-A few Python dependencies must also be installed:
+A few Python dependencies must also be installed, e.g.
 - Numpy
 - Scipy (for digital signal processing)
 - PyAudio (for recording audio with microphone)